amanpreet8507/100-days-of-code/r1-log.md

 learned hover and opacity effects Thoughts: Added code to bio.scss and other relative files

 ### R1D10
-learned bem deeply and gave better names to html tag classes Thoughts: Added code to index.html and other relative files
+learned bem deeply and gave better names to html tag classes applied to bandsite sprint 1

 ### R1D11
-DRY code and done with sprint 1 of bandsite Thoughts: Added code to index.html and other relative files
+DRY code and done with sprint 1 of bandsite

 ### R1D12
-javascript dom & events and async practice deeply
+Starting on learning new functionalities of javascript for bandsite sprint-2 javascript dom & events and async practice deeply

+### R1D13
+html form parctice which includes dom functionalities and effective use of html form

+### R1D14
+full practice on javascript higher order functions